The answer is yes! Usually, some important UV sun rays do come through window glass.

 - It can cause skin cancer.

 - The SPF on sunscreens tells you only a little about whether the product protects you from UVA.
-Look for sunscreens labeled "broad spectrum," but even then full UVA-protection is more complex.
-Bottom line, I recommend mineral sunscreens for the best, most reliable UVA protection (click here to read more) or Mexoryl SX if you really don't like mineral sunscreens.
+Look for sunscreens labeled "broad spectrum," but even then, full UVA-protection is more complex.
+Bottom line, I recommend mineral sunscreens for the best, most reliable UVA protection (click here to read more).

 How do you know how well your window blocks UV rays?